 Below are a few commonly asked questions regarding child custody in Charlotte.

-This depends on both party’s incomes, who pays for child care costs, who covers health insurance, and a possible myriad of other expenses on behalf of the child.
+This depends on both party’s incomes, who pay for childcare costs, who covers health insurance, and a possible myriad of other expenses on behalf of the child.
 It will also depend on how many overnight stays each parent gets with the child.
-To determine if either parent must pay child support, it is important to consult with a family law attorney who will be able to apply the facts of the situation and determine if child support is an option.
+To determine if either parent must pay child support, it is important to consult with a Child custody lawyer in NC who will be able to apply the facts of the situation and determine if child support is an option.

 It is important to clarify if you are talking about legal or physical custody when answering this question.